viking-saver/windows-itpro-docs/windows/client-management/manage-recall.md

     - Delete all snapshots
     - Delete snapshots within a specific time frame

 Windows won't save snapshots when certain applications are being used.
-The following apps are automatically excluded:
+The following apps are automatically excluded:<!--9119193-->

 - [mstsc.exe](/windows-server/administration/windows-commands/mstsc)
 - [VMConnect.exe](/windows-server/virtualization/hyper-v/learn-more/hyper-v-virtual-machine-connect) (Remote desktop from the Microsoft Store is saved in snapshots)